-Connecting the RCA cables

-Use the supplied RCA cables to connect the Preamp Out sockets on the preamp to the Input sockets on the power amps, as shown on the diagram below.
-When doing this, be careful to ensure that the correct Left/Right Channel connections are made (using the colours of the rings to assist you in this).
+Important Safety Note Do not plug-in any equipment to mains power until all connections have been made between your pre- and power amplifier, and your amplifier and other equipment.
+Connecting the RCA cables Use the supplied RCA cables to connect the output sockets on the preamp to the input sockets on the power amp, as shown on the diagram below.
+When doing this be careful to ensure that the correct Left/Right channel connections are made (use the coloured rings to assist you in this).

-Connecting the 'control' cables

-Connect the 3.5mm / 1/8in 'control' cable from the remote switching 'Out' socket on the preamp to the remote switching 'In' socket on the Left Channel power amplifier, as shown on the diagram below.
-Then use the remaining 'control' cable to connect the remote switching 'Out' of the Left Channel to the remote switching 'In' of the Right Channel.
+Connecting the 'power control' cables Connect the 3.5mm phone plug 'power control' cable from the remote switching 'out' socket on the pre-amplifier to the remote switching 'in' socket on the power amplifier, as shown on the diagram below.

-Important Safety Note

-Before connecting your amplifier to mains power, ensure that the power control key switch on the preamplifier is in the vertical / 'Off' position, and the (three) rocker switches at the rear of the preamplifier and both power amplifiers are also in the 'Off' position.

-Connecting the power amps to mains power

-Connect the three IEC power cords to the outlets on all amplifiers, but do not plug them in to mains power until you have connected your speakers and all source components to your amplifier.
+Connecting the amplifier to mains power Connect the two IEC power cords to the outlets on your pre- and power amplifier, but do not plug them in to mains power until you have connected your speakers and source components to your amplifier.
+Connecting your amplifier to other components For safety reasons, always ensure that your amplifier and other components are turned off and disconnected from mains power before making any connections.

-Once system hook-up is completed with all desired components connected, then plug the three IEC power cords of the amplifier in to mains power.
-At the rear of both power amplifiers and preamplifier, set the rocker switches to the 'RESET' position.

-Your amplifier is now ready for mains power to be switched on.

-Connecting your amplifier to other components

-For safety reasons, always ensure that your amplifier and other components are turned off and disconnected from mains power before making any connections.
 Failure to do so may result in an electrical shock and/or damage to your equipment.

-Loudspeakers

-The loudspeaker terminals at the rear of your amplifier are colour coded red (+) and black (-).

-Follow the steps below to connect your amplifier to your speakers.

-Step Action 1 Connect the: red (+) amplifier terminals to the respective red speaker (+) terminals; and black (-) amplifier terminals to the respective black (-) speaker terminals.
-Make sure when doing this that you connect the Left/Right speakers to the Left /Right channel outputs on the amplifier.
+Loudspeakers The loudspeaker terminals at the rear of your power amplifier are colour coded red (+) and black (-).
+There are six pairs of output terminals, one for each channel of sound.
+Follow the steps below to connect each pair of amplifiers outputs to the appropriate loudspeaker.
+Loudspeaker connection procedure Step Action 1 Connect the: Left amplifier terminals to the respective Left speaker terminals; and Right amplifier terminals to the respective Right speaker terminals.
+Make sure when doing this that you maintain the correct + to + and - to - connections.
 2 Ensure that all connections points are clean, and that all connections are secure.
 Check that wiring terminations look neat and that no loose strands of wires are touching any other terminals.
 Failure to make neat connections may result in poor sound, or amplifier damage.

-Note: We recommend using heavy gauge speaker cable for the best quality sound (the heavier, the better, and with a 2mm minimum). (e.g. REDGUM RGAEL - 7AWG/10mm high Damping Factor speaker cable)

-Disc Players and other components

-There are five input connections at the rear of your amplifier labelled CD1, AV1, DVD, CD2 and AV2.
-Each of these inputs has a Left and Right channel jack, and these are colour coded white (Left channel) and red (Right channel).
+Note We recommend using heavy gauge speaker cable for the best quality sound (the heavier, the better and with a 2mm minimum). (e.g. REDGUM ${\bf RGAEL}$ - 7AWG/10mm2 high Damping Factor speaker cable) Subwoofer If you are using a subwoofer, there are two methods available to connect it to your amplifier.
+The correct method to use will depend on the input terminals available on your subwoofer.
+Line level connection If your subwoofer will accept a 'line level' input, use an RCA cable to connect the 'Subwoofer' output at the rear of your pre-amplifier to the line level input on your subwoofer.
+Some subwoofers will have two line level inputs, one for the left channel and one for the right.
+As the signal going to the subwoofer is 'mono' it doesn't matter which input terminal you use, and you only need to connect one.
+Hi level connection If your subwoofer will only accept hi level inputs, connect the subwoofer output terminals at the rear of your power-amplifier to the hi level inputs on your subwoofer by following the 'Loudspeaker connection procedure' outlined above.
+Disc players and other components There are five input connections at the rear of your pre-amp labelled CD1, AV1, DVD, CD2 and AV2.
+Each of these inputs has a left and right channel jack, and these are colour coded white (left channel) and red (right channel).